codex-protocol/api-docs/source/includes/_todo.md

 - replace "kittens" include with includes describing actual API routes
 - put in a section about response format & structure
+- theme the stylesheets to be more codex-y? (see `source/stylesheets/_overrides.scss`)